babayagaG/devops-challenge/Task 01/Readme.md

 ### Task 1
 Dockerize the `Cody` application.

-You will need to run another Docker container for MySQL database to support `Cody` application.
+`Cody` application will require MySQL Database therefore you can choose to setup the MySQL on your local machine or another separate Docker container.